suhastamvada/personal-webpage/_pages/about.md

 Welcome to my Homepage!
 I am a PhD student at the [Nanostructured Energy Systems Laboratory](https://mae.ufl.edu/neslabs/index.html) at **University of Florida**.
 Currently, I am trying to understand the physics behind phase change heat transfer, specifically the pool boiling crisis, also known as Critical Heat Flux (CHF) limit.
 I also leverage this fundamental knowledge in conjunction with surface engineering techniques to develop thermal management solutions for multi-scale energy systems ranging from microelectronic chips in data centers to nuclear reactors.

 Previously, I have investigated heat and mass transport at interfaces, phase change transport phenomena, and surface engineering.
 Although my work is primarily experimental, I enjoy exploring computational work in the domain of fluid dynamics and heat transfer.
 I am beginning to tinker with Machine Learning.

+I am working on updating the site to include all my projects and teaching experience.
+Keep an eye out for this space!